wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

       PS4Controller examplePS4{0}; // 0 is the USB Port to be used as indicated on the Driver Station

-The ``PS4Controller`` class provides named indicies for each of the buttons.
+The ``PS4Controller`` class provides named indices for each of the buttons.
 These buttons can accessed with ``PS4Controller.Button.kSquare.value``.
 The rumble feature of the controller can be controlled by using ``PS4Controller.setRumble(GenericHID.RumbleType.kRightRumble, value)``.

 POV
 ---